What is a sitemap for a website?

 A major benefit to planning websites using visual sitemaps is that it forces your designer to adopt best practices in creating website structures.

-Pre-planning in this way is a critical way to ensure that proper steps are taken to organize content for optimal search engine indexing and user navigation.
-Sitemaps are important for sites of all sizes but are particularly vital for planning large websites.
+Pre-planning in this way is a critical way to ensure that proper steps are taken to organize content for optimal search engine indexing and user navigation and avoid issues like duplicate pages.
+Sitemaps are important for sites of all sizes but are particularly vital for planning large websites as they make it easier to direct traffic to specific pages.

 Since they don't require much clicking or reading of long, tedious strings of computer code to get the full picture, visual sitemaps are the best conduit for generating deep insights among your team.